Katerina-Chernevskaya/baltic-summit-2024/README.md

 > ![](./assets/register-provider.png)

 This proactive approach to preparing for the workshop will help you maximize your learning experience and practical application during the session.

+## Preparatory Learning

+Enhance your understanding of Azure fundamentals by exploring the **Azure Mastery: Building Smarter Bots** series available through LinkedIn or this repository: https://github.com/Katerina-Chernevskaya/azure-mastery.
+This series is ongoing, so keep an eye on new content and updates to stay current.
+Familiarize yourself with the core terms and concepts that we will use and explore during the workshop.
+This foundational knowledge will help you engage more effectively in the learning activities and practical applications.